-The relations between components, products and systems must be carefully registered to make it possible to trace an error on all the levels.
-A systematic use of Software Configuration Management places a crucial role in the maintenance process.
-To support the maintenance process, Advant products and components together with error reports are saved in several classes of repositories (for more details see [11][12]).
+The relations between components, products and systems must be carefully registered to make possible the tracing of errors on all levels.
+A systematic use of Software Configuration Management has a crucial role in the maintenance process.

+To support the maintenance process, Advant products and component specifications together with error reports are stored in several classes of repositories (see Figure 5).